tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/活体人脸比对（SDK）接入指引/SDK自定义能力说明/Android自定义能力_intl_en.md

 To add a language, perform the following steps:

-1. Add the corresponding language folder to the project in the main module (which integrates the FaceID SDK).
+1. Add the corresponding language folder to the project in the main module (which integrates the eKYC SDK).

 2. Copy the `hy_customer_string.xml` file to the language folder and modify the value content.